VikrantTufani1999/VikrantTufani1999/README.md

 ## 🧐About me

-I am a CS undergrad pursuing my Bachelor's degree from University of Petroleum & Energy Studies.
-I like to code and I develop 2D and 3D games with Unity.
-I have a good hand in graphic design too.
+I am a CS undergrad pursuing my B. Tech degree from University of Petroleum & Energy Studies.
+I like to code and I also develop 2D and 3D games with Unity.
+I am a designer turned programmer.

 ## ⚡Skills :desktop_computer: :keyboard: